CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ![Crypt4GH in downloads folder](./images/SDEnScreenShot_1.png).

 When you open the application for the first time, you might encounter an error message.
-In this case, click on _More info_ and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and then click on _Run anyway_.
+In this case, click on _More info_ and verify that the publisher is CSC-IT Center for Science (or Finnish CSC-Tieteen tietotekniikan keskus Oy) and then click on _Run anyway_.

 ![Crypt4GH security warning](./images/SDEnScreenShot_2.png)